 - Your occupation, job title and industry sector

-- Your details, including your National Insurance Number and your PAYE reference
+- Your details, including your national insurance number and your pay-as-you-earn (PAYE) reference

 - How you want to be paid – into your bank account or by cheque

-The form is a catch all, and asks about other expenses you may be claiming, eg, company car.
+The form is a catch-all, so asks about other expenses you may be claiming, for instance, a company car.
 If you don't get any of these, just click 'No' on each page of the form that doesn't apply.

-However, if this doesn't happen, and if you've claimed before and had expenses of less than £1,000, you can do the reclaim over the phone (for bigger claims you'll need to use the form again).
-Call 0300 200 3300 - the phone line is open 8am to 8pm Monday to Friday, and 8am to 4pm on Saturday.
+However, if this doesn't happen, and if you've claimed before and had expenses of less than £1,000, you can do the reclaim over the phone (for bigger claims, you'll need to use the form again).
+Call 0300 200 3310, 8am to 8pm Monday to Friday, or 8am to 4pm on Saturday.

 Anything else worth knowing?

-You can't claim for the initial cost of buying the clothes.
+You can't claim for the initial cost of the clothes.

 There are other tax-deductible expenses you may be able to claim, such as the cost of professional fees, specialist tools or travel for your job.
 See more on the other allowances on the HMRC website.